 - (13) Service classification: GIT, flexible gas transportation service. - (13a) Availability.
 Available to any consumer using the city's natural gas service provided the consumer has adequate standby facilities approved by the city that will permit the city to curtail consumption as the city may determine necessary.
 Service under this rate classification shall be governed by individual contracts with consumer which includes a customer charge, a distribution charge, and a charge for fuel.
-Such contract will be executed by the Mayor.
+Such contract will be executed by the Mayor, based on recommendations by the Director of Pensacola Energy.
 Contracts for this service must be for not less than one (1) year.
 All consumers under this rate are subject to the terms of the contract. - (13b) Customer charge.
 Nineteen dollars and ninety-seven cents (\$19.97) fixed monthly charge, plus - (13c) Distribution charge.
 Rates to be negotiated. - (14) Service Classification: CNG, Compressed Natural Gas Service. - (14a) Availability.
 Available to any commercial or industrial customer utilizing natural gas for compressed natural gas refueling facilities.
 Service under this rate classification shall be governed by individual contracts with consumer.
-Such contract will be executed by the Mayor.
+Such contract will be executed by the Mayor, based on the recommendations of the Director of Pensacela Energy.
 Contracts for this service must be fore not less than one (1) year.
 All consumers under this rate are subject to the terms of the contract. - (14b) Distribution charge.
-Rates to be negotiated.

-- (15) Service classification: GVT, flexible governmental industrial transportation service. - (15a) Availability.
+Rates to be negotiated. - (15) Service classification: GVT, flexible governmental industrial transportation service. - (15a) Availability.
 Available to all governmental industrial transportation customers utilizing the city's gas services.
 Service under this rate classification shall be governed by individual contracts with consumer which includes a customer charge, a distribution charge, and a charge for fuel.
-Such contract will be executed by the Mayor.
+Such contract will be executed by the Mayor, based on recommendations by the Director of Pensacola Energy.
 Contracts for this service must be for not less than one (1) year.
 All consumers under this rate are subject to the terms of the contract. - (15b) Contract volume.
 Transportation volumes not less than two hundred fifty (250) MMBTU per day.
 Volume requirements shall be reviewed in determining if a consumer shall qualify for this rate. - (15c) Customer charge.
 Two hundred dollars (\$200.00) fixed monthly charge, plus - (15d) Distribution charge.
-Seventy cents (\$0.70) per MMBTU. - (16) Service classification: Street or outdoor lighting. - (16a) Availability.
-Available to firm residential or commercial customers for continuous street, outdoor lighting, or communications power supply. - (16b) Monthly rate.
+Seventy cents (\$0.70) per MMBTU. - (16) Service classification: Street or outdoor lighting.

+(16a) Availability.
+Available to firm residential or commercial customers for continuous street, outdoor lighting, or communications power supply.

+(16b) Monthly rate.